-TORRENT card stores all the data decoded from a torrent file.
-It also adds few additional fields which are used by peer to maintain long time state of a file.
-There should be one TORRENT CARD for each file which might be active- whether it is active right now or not.
+TORRENT Card stores all the data decoded from a torrent file.
+It also adds few additional fields which are used by a peer to maintain long time state of a file exchange.
+There should be one TORRENT CARD for each file which is considered for exchange - whether it is actively exchanged right now or not.

 TORRENT CARD

 FILENAME:

 ANNOUNCE:

 FILESIZE:

 PIECESIZE:

-#PIECES:
+#PIECES :

-••••• You can have other fields
+You can have other fields

-I WANT TO [SEEDILEECHINONE]
+I WANT TO [SEED LEECH NONE]

 Fig 5.1